nbarger/nbarger/README.md

-### Wassup?
+### Hey

-I'm Noah Barger, a 16 year old programmer who's been at it for about 6 years.
+I'm Noah, a 16 year old programmer who's been at it for about 6 years.

 My main two fields are software development and game development.